paciorek/future-kubernetes/blog_post.md

 We use the Kubernetes package manager, Helm, to run the pods of interest:

- - one (server) pod for a main process that runs RStudio Server and communicates with the workers
+ - one (scheduler) pod for a main process that runs RStudio Server and communicates with the workers
  - multiple (worker) pods, each with one R worker process to act as the workers managed by the `future` package

  Helm manages the pods and related services.
-An example of a service is to open a port on the main pod so the R worker processes can connect to that port, allowing the server pod RStudio Server process to communicate with the worker R processes.
+An example of a service is to open a port on the main pod so the R worker processes can connect to that port, allowing the scheduler pod RStudio Server process to communicate with the worker R processes.
 I have a [Helm chart](https://github.com/paciorek/future-helm-chart) that does this; it borrows heavily from the [Dask Helm chart](https://github.com/dask/helm-chart) for the Dask package for Python.

 Each pod runs a Docker container.
 I use [my own container](https://github.com/paciorek/future-kubernetes-docker) that layers a bit on top of the [Rocker](https://rocker-project.org) container that contains R and RStudio Server.